tanvikhadap/MachineLearning/06KMeanClustering/README.md

 - Apply clustering to explore patterns in data without requiring labels (unsupervised learning).

 ## Who should make it?
-This project is intended for:
+This project is intended for
 - Data science students or enthusiasts.
 - Machine learning practitioners.
 - Anyone interested in unsupervised learning and clustering algorithms.